whyansh/odin-recipes/README.md

-This is a website showcasing recipes and stuff.
+This is a website showcasing recipes.